The Best Christmas Markets Around the World

 Bryant Park Holiday Market, NYC

-You’ll find a lot for your friends and family—and, fair warning, yourself—at this Midtown Manhattan market.
+You’ll find a lot for your friends and fam—and, fair warning, yourself—at this Midtown Manhattan market.
 Spread out in a maze under twinkling lights, the candy cane-stripped booths are stocked with handmade woolens, quirky T-shirts, fine jewelry, vintage maps, handmade ornaments and artisan crafts from around the world.
 The snack menu is globally-inspired, too, from its arancini to its ramen to its churros—all great fuel for not only shopping, but also taking a spin around the park's seasonal rink.
 Oct.
 31-Jan.
 5

 The Nutcracker Market, Montréal

 No question, there’s plenty of old-timey yuletide fun to be had in the streets of Vieux Montréal.
-But it’s the city’s strikingly modern Palais de Congrès (a très nice way of saying convention center) that houses a local Christmas favourite.
-The Nutcracker Market, set in the Galeries du Palais (sounds so much better than mall, right?), gathers 100 sellers of stand-out home decor, beauty and wellness products, jewelry, fashion and more.
+But it’s the city’s strikingly modern Palais de Congrès (a très nice way of saying convention center) that houses a local Christmas favorite.
+The Nutcracker Market, set in the Galeries du Palais (sounds so much better than mall, right?), gathers 100 sellers of stand-out home décor, beauty and wellness products, jewelry, fashion and more.
 Still, maybe the biggest draw is the market’s raison d'être: the Grands Ballets’ Nutcracker Fund collects 10 percent of the proceeds, which help bring the magic of the ballet to thousands of sick and underprivileged kids.
 Bonus: As you shop, dancers costumed à la Nutcracker float around, performing the perfect leaps and twirls for your Insta stories.
 Nov.
 28-Dec.
 8

 The largest and oldest of Salzburg’s legendary Advent markets (aka Christmas markets), the Christkindlmarkt traces its roots to the 15th century.
 Toys, leather goods, knitwear, traditional folk decorations, incense, handmade dolls and more spill from the 100-plus stalls around Cathedral Square, at the foot of the Hohensalzburg Castle.
 As you take in the stone-cold beauty of the backdrop, warm up with jagatee (rum-spiked tea), roasted sausages, ofenkartoffel (baked potatoes) and countless other local treats.
 Nov.
 21-Dec.
 26